 Rakhine Mohinga

-Slurp a spoonful of Rakhine mohinga: the broth is clear, fiercely chili-hot, shrimp-paste-deep, with lemongrass perfume.
+Slurp a spoonful of Rakhine mohinga: the broth is thick and fiercely chili-hot, shrimp-paste-deep, with lemongrass perfume.
 Pieces of fish and shrimp float; the rice vermicelli has caught the broth.
 Bite a gourd fritter on the side — its bitter sweetness cuts through the heat.
 This is mohinga with Bay of Bengal teeth.

 Variations